 Many nonprofits suffer from the issue of offering pay that's considered too low by many.
-It's important for nonprofits to avoid overpaying or underpaying the staff.
-The first could get you into trouble and the second will hamper your ability to recruit the best employees.
+Nonprofits need to avoid overpaying or underpaying the staff.
+The first could get you into trouble, and the second will hamper your ability to recruit the best employees.

-Recent discussions in the nonprofit sector have highlighted the inability of some charities to pay a "living wage" to their employees.
-In fact, some studies have found that annual turnover for nonprofits hovers in the 20-percent range, in significant part because of low pay.
+Some studies have found that annual turnover for nonprofits hovers in the 19% range, in significant part because of low pay.

 The cost of living calculator provided by Salary.com makes an excellent resource for comparing pay for various types of jobs.
 You can search for job titles and related salaries in any geographic area, free of charge.

-The Chronicle of Philanthropy issues a study of nonprofit executive compensation annually.
+The Chronicle of Philanthropy issues a study of nonprofit executive compensation annually, which subscribers can access.
 For a fee, you can get the NonProfit Times Salary and Benefits Report.
-For more information about compensation see Can Nonprofit Board Members Receive Compensation?
+For more information about compensation, see Can Nonprofit Board Members Receive Compensation?